A Little to the Left

 A Little to the Left is a 2022 puzzle video game developed by Canadian independent studio Max Inferno and published by Secret Mode.
 The game was initially made for the GMTK Game Jam but was later expanded to a full game.
+The game was released for Microsoft Windows, MacOS, and Nintendo Switch on November 8, 2022.
+The game was ported to PlayStation 4, PlayStation 5, and Xbox One on February 15th, 2024, and Android on October 2nd, 2024.

 A Little to the Left received positive reviews from critics.